sdia/gitcheat/git-basic.md

 # how to delete locally the branch hotfix?
 - git branch -d hotfix

-# how to list your current branches?
+# how to list your local branches?
 - git branch

 # how to list your current branches and see the last commit on each branch?